webix-hub/gitbook-webix-jet/api/jetview-methods.md

 **Parameters**:

-- **path** (string, object) - the path to the module or a combination of parent-child modules with URL parameters or just URL parameters as an object,
+- **path** (string, object) - the path with one or several modules with URL parameters or just URL parameters as an object,
 - **config** (object) - the configuration with the [**target** parameter](jetview-methods.md#optional-target-parameter).

 **Returns**: a promise.